 Dog Detection and Protection services are made up of an elite canine unit in South Africa.
 We all know dogs have extraordinary abilities and with specialised intensive training, they can become skilled in many different ways.
 Trained canines are used as security dogs to guard specific areas with their handlers.
 In particular, they patrol one of South Africa’s most important black rhino breeding populations located within the Eastern Cape.

 With rhino poaching increasing by nearly 3,000% since 2007, the need to combat the trade in rhino horn has never been greater.
-The Wilderness Foundation has reported several arrests, made possible due to these skilful and capable canines.
+The Wilderness Foundation Africa has reported several arrests, made possible due to these skillful and capable canines.